Chechgm/Chechgm.github.io/_posts/2019-03-30-generative-models.md

 \qquad \text{Marginalization in discrete and continuous variables}
 $$

+These equations give us the probability distribution of $$x$$ regardless of the values that $$y$$ takes.
+This, in connection with Bayes theorem, allows us to compute conditional distributions from joint distributions.

 ## Definition

 Generative models are a class of models that aim to infer the distribution of the data across *all* of it's dimensions.
 Mathematically, if we have a set $$\{x_{i}\}_{i\in m}$$ where $$x_{i} \in \mathbb{R}^{D}$$, and $$m$$ corresponds to the number of observations, the generative model aims to find the joint distribution $$p(\mathbf{x})$$ (or $$p(y, \mathbf{x}$$) if we have labels in our data).
 This is different from discriminative models which aim to model *conditional* distributions of variables: $$p(y \lvert \mathbf{x})$$.
 Since the aim of generative models is to represent a distribution, this places them in the family of probabilistic or Bayesian methods.

 ## What are these models used for?

-Generative models are used for different tasks but, compared to discriminative models, they can perform *density estimation*.
+Generative models are used for different tasks but, compared to discriminative models, they can perform <a href="https://en.wikipedia.org/wiki/Density_estimation" target="_blank"><em>density estimation</em></a>.
 This means they can return a likelihood value of your data points under your model.
 A direct application of density estimation is anomaly detection: given a probability distribution $$p(\mathbf{x})$$ how likely is a point $$x$$ to happen?

 After modeling the probability distribution, a second major task that generative models can perform is synthetic data *generation*.
 This means, generating data that resembles (and potentially has the same properties) the data used to train the model.
 Hence the name "Generative" models.
 Data generation is, for example, widely used in image synthesis which is essential to make realistic computer games.